A guide to MIMS for pharmaceutical companies

 Who uses MIMS and why?

 MIMS is aimed mainly at primary care professionals.
-More than 20,000 GPs receive free print copies of MIMS every quarter, and thousands of healthcare professionals log into mims.co.uk each month.
-MIMS supports healthcare professionals by providing easy-to-use, up-to-date, quick-reference information to help them make decisions at the point of prescribing.
+MIMS supports GPs, pharmacists and other healthcare professionals by providing easy-to-use, up-to-date, quick-reference information to help them make decisions at the point of prescription.
 We aim to support best prescribing practice, save healthcare professionals time, and help them prescribe with confidence.

 MIMS is also used by a number of pharmaceutical companies to monitor their own and competitor products within the pharmaceutical marketplace, and to provide evidence of UK pricing for reimbursement applications in other countries.